kallamrameshbabu/census-informed-data-quality-governance/README.md

 1. **Scoring detectors against injected-only ground truth understates precision by up to 28×** on corpora that already contain defects, worst at the low injection rates most benchmarks use.
-2. **Four independent validation tools given identical rules find identical defects.** What separates them is capability and runtime cost, not correctness.
+2. **Given identical rules, three validation engines converge.** The reference gate, Pandera, and Soda Core produce equivalent scored detections; Great Expectations and PyDeequ differ in capability and output semantics.
+What separates the tools is capability and runtime cost, not correctness of the shared predicates.
 3. **Rule authorship dominates rule enforcement.** Two rule sets differing only in whether their author consulted a data profile before writing completeness rules produced training corpora differing by two orders of